aleSuglia/ukras-summer-school-genair/README.md

 described in the prompt, b) respond to chit-chat (e.g. "How are you?") , c) answer general knowledge questions (e.g. "What is france"?).

-Note down any errors that you encounter.
+You can play a video of your interaction using the command: *fplay rollout.mp4* Note down any errors that you encounter.

 ```python